the-t-in-rtf/fluid-json-schema/docs/fss.md

 2. A "schema-validated model" component, where changes to the model are validated against a specified schema.
 For more information, see the [schema-validated model component documentation](schemaValidatedModelComponent.md).

-## Reusing material within a GSS schema.
+## Reusing material within an FSS schema.

 The underlying JSON Schema draft standard provides a `$ref` operator that allow material to be reused, as shown here: